yurirore/NLP-System-for-Industrial-Asset-Integrity-Finding-Engineering-Review/README.md

 ---

-*Built for PETRONAS equipment maintenance — designed to augment, not replace, engineering expertise.*
+*My internship project built for PETRONAS equipment maintenance.
+Designed to augment, not replace, engineering expertise.*